-To find out if you are registered to vote, you can contact your local electoral registration office.
+To find out if you are registered to vote, contact your local electoral registration office.
 Unfortunately, you can't check this online.

-However, if you're not sure and not able to contact your local electoral registration office to check, you can register again as a last resort – but the Electoral Commission says you should always check beforehand where possible.
+However, if you're not sure and not able to contact the electoral registration office to check, you can register again as a last resort – though the Electoral Commission says you should always check beforehand where possible.
 The electoral roll is 'deduped' by councils after the registration deadline, so you won't be registered to vote twice.

 Where do I vote?